Skip to main content

 Chicken Liver Divination - Fortune Reading

-Chicken liver divination requires the couple to jointly slaughter chickens until finding a liver with auspicious markings, sometimes requiring 5-10 birds, practiced in 30% of rural ceremonies in eastern and southern Mongolia.
+Chicken liver divination requires the couple to jointly slaughter chickens until finding a liver with auspicious markings, sometimes requiring 5-10 birds, practiced in rural ceremonies in eastern and southern Mongolia.
 Each liver examination takes 10-15 minutes with specific pattern interpretation.

 Divination process: